Harrisburg, Pennsylvania advertisement for a 22-year-old man

 FOR SALE, The Time of a NEGRO MAN, a slave to 28 years.
 He has five years and seven months to serve, and is a healthy, active young fellow; a complete farmer, is fond of working with horses, and wishes to go into the country.

 LIKEWISE, a 2d hand Coachee & Sleigh, with good harness to each, fit for immediate use.
 For terms apply to the subscriber in Harrisburgh.
-JOSHUA ELDER.
-January 16, 1808.

-The Elder family was one of the more prominent families in Dauphin County and Harrisburg.
+The Elder family was one of the most prominent families in Dauphin County and Harrisburg.
 Joshua was the son of the Rev. John Elder, the famous preacher of Paxtang Presbyterian Church.
-Five members of the family registered slaves in Dauphin County after the passage of the 1780 Gradual Abolition Act.
-Over the course of several years, Joshua Elder registered twelve slaves and may have owned more.
-A farmer by profession, Joshua Elder also had a considerable knowledge of the law and served in several public offices during his life.
-He was highly involved with the revolution, administering the oath of allegiance to Lancaster County patriots as the appointed Justice of the Peace.
-He later served as the Burgess of the Borough of Harrisburg in 1810.
+Five members of the family registered enslaved people in Dauphin County, which at the time was a part of Lancaster County, after passage of the 1780 Gradual Abolition Act.
+Over the course of several years, Joshua Elder registered twelve enslaved people and may have enslaved more.

-The man offered for sale in this advertisement would have been twenty-two years old, based upon the remaining length of his term, and would have been born in August 1785.
-Elder must have used him on his Paxtang farm, as he notes that the man is "a complete farmer," and "is fond of working with horses."
+1785.
+Because the man was born after March 1, 1780, he was legally a "term slave," or a person born to a mother enslaved for life, and held to a term of enslavement of 28 years.
+Elder appears to have used him on his Paxtang farm, as he notes that the man is "a complete farmer," and "is fond of working with horses."
 The man apparently enjoyed that type of work, as he expressed a preference to "go into the country."

 Click here for Joshua Elder's slaveholding data.